 To make work more efficient the jobs have been grouped together so that all those in an area are carried out at around the same time.

-Surface dressing is a technique that extends the life of a road surface between 10 to 15 years.
+Surface dressing is a technique that extends the life of a road surface by 10 to 15 years.
 First any potholes are mended, then a layer of bitumen is laid which acts as the glue for the chippings that are rolled on top.

 Driving over the chippings helps to further bed them in and any loose chippings are then swept away several weeks later.